Jiazhou-Xu-USTC/JiazhouXu.github.io/_pages/cv.md

 Service and leadership
 ======
-* Peer assistance, University of Science and Technology of China
+* Nov.-Dec.
+2024: Peer assistance in mathematical analysis, University of Science and Technology of China